douglasgreen/duolingo/french.md

 - the school - l'école (f.)
 - the sister - la sœur
 - the son - le fils
+- the station - la station
 - the store - le magasin
 - the student - l'étudiant/l'étudiante
 - the subway - le métro
 - the suitcase - la valise
+- the supermarket - le supermarche
 - the table - la table
 - the tea - le thé
 - the ticket - le billet